etachov/state_of_the_city/README.md

 As I'm collecting these data, I'm publishing a few small research projects along the way:
 - [Analyzing](http://etachov.io/sotc/2018/01/02/sentiment-of-the-city/) the sentiment of 2017 State of the City speeches
-- [Figuring](http://etachov.io/projects/2017/11/05/sotc-microresearch-god-bless/) our how often mayors references a diety in their speeches
+- [Figuring](http://etachov.io/projects/2017/11/05/sotc-microresearch-god-bless/) out how often mayors references a deity in their speeches
+- And more to come!

 Feel free to contribute speeches, edits, or analysis.